 Polars GPU engine#

-cuDF provides an in-memory, GPU-accelerated execution engine for Python users of the Polars Lazy API.
-The engine supports most of the core expressions and data types as well as a growing set of more advanced dataframe manipulations and data file formats.
-When using the GPU engine, Polars will convert expressions into an optimized query plan and determine whether the plan is supported on the GPU.
-If it is not, the execution will transparently fall back to the standard Polars engine and run on the CPU.
+cuDF provides GPU-accelerated execution engines for Python users of the Polars Lazy API.
+The engines support most of the core expressions and data types as well as a growing set of more advanced dataframe manipulations and data file formats.
+When a GPU engine is selected, Polars converts expressions into an optimized query plan and determines whether the plan is supported on the GPU.
+If it is not, the execution transparently falls back to the standard Polars engine and runs on the CPU.

 Benchmark#